javadba/tabl/README.rst

  Jane   |     2.15 |         1
 3 rows ['<U4', '<f8', '|b1']

-Alternatively, Tabels can be setup from dictionaries, numpy arrays, pandas DataFrames, or no data at all.
+Alternatively, Tabls can be setup from dictionaries, numpy arrays, pandas DataFrames, or no data at all.
 Database connectors usually return data as a list of records, the module provides a convenience function to transpose this into a list of columns.